 You must be…

-- at least 18 years old as of the first day of Mindcamp (exception: Youth Program assistants can be 17)
+- at least 18 years old as of the first day of Mindcamp (exception: Youth Program assistants can be younger)

-- able to work starting on the afternoon of Tuesday, August 21 (one day before Mindcamp begins), and stay until Sunday afternoon, August 26 (the last day)
+- able to work starting on Tuesday afternoon (one day before Mindcamp begins), and stay until Sunday afternoon (the last day)